Books Council of Wales

-The Books Council of Wales (Cyngor Llyfrau Cymru; previously known as the Welsh Books Council) is a literature advocacy organisation in Wales.
-It was established in 1961, and today it is funded by the Welsh Government.
-The council's aims are to promote the interests of Welsh language books and English language books of interest to Wales, to promote the publishing industry, and to assist and support authors by offering a number of services and distributing grants.
-It offers design and editorial services for publishers, distributes grants for authors and publishers, and provides services for libraries.
+The Books Council of Wales (Cyngor Llyfrau Cymru; previously known as the Welsh Books Council) is a national charity and literature advocacy organisation in Wales.
+Established in 1961, it supports the publishing industry in Wales and is partly funded by the Welsh Government.
+The Council's aims are to promote the interests of Welsh language books and English language books of interest to Wales, to promote the publishing industry, and to assist and support authors by offering a number of services and distributing grants.